Nuklai/nuklaivm/README.md

 ./scripts/run.sh --external-subscriber-server-address 127.0.0.1:50051
 ```

+For an example external subscriber, you can refer to [https://github.com/Nuklai/nuklaivm-external-subscriber](https://github.com/Nuklai/nuklaivm-external-subscriber).

 Note that these flags also work with `./scripts/run_docker.sh`.

 #### How the run.sh script runs under the hood